tidyverse/tidyverse.org/content/blog/ggplot2-4-0-0-s7/index.md

 ### Your methods for ggplot's generics

 The ggplot2 package also declares some generic functions and contains methods for these, most of which revolve around plot construction.
 The migration to S7 means that the generics and methods defined by ggplot2 also migrate.

+It is also good to mention that when your package registers a method for one of ggplot2's generics, ggplot2's generic is called an 'external generic' from the point of view of your package.
+With S7, you should include [`S7::methods_register()`](https://rconsortium.github.io/S7/reference/methods_register.html) in your package's `.onLoad()` call.

 While it is possible to define S7 methods for S3 generics, it is not possible to define S3 methods for S7 generics.

 <div class="highlight">